FreeFem/FreeFem-doc/source/introduction/new-features.rst

 Version 4: new features
 =======================

 |
 |

 Hash Matrix
 -----------

-A new internal managment of matrix inside the FreeFEM core have been introduced in FreeFEM 4.0, for better performance.
+A new internal managment of matrix inside the FreeFEM core has been introduced in FreeFEM 4.0, for better performance.

 ===============